Human rights in Latvia: United States Department of State

 According to Human Right Report of United States Department of State, Latvia generally respects the human rights of citizens and the large resident noncitizen community.
-However, there were problems with serious police abuse of detainees and arrestees, poor conditions at police detention facilities, poor prison conditions and overcrowding, judicial corruption, obstacles to due process, official pressure to limit freedom of speech, violence against women, child abuse, trafficking in persons, incidents of violence against ethnic minorities, and societal violence and incidents of government discrimination against homosexuals.
+However, there were problems with serious police abuse of detainees and arrestees, poor conditions at police detention facilities, poor prison conditions and overcrowding, judicial corruption, obstacles to due process, official pressure to limit freedom of speech, violence against women, child abuse, trafficking in persons, incidents of violence against ethnic minorities, and societal violence and incidents of government discrimination against gay people.

 Specific issues of Latvia

 After the restoration of independence in 1991, those who or whose ancestors had not been citizens of Latvia prior to its Soviet occupation in 1940 were not automatically granted citizenship.
 As of January 2011, non-citizens exceed 14% of the population.
 Russian language, being native for more than 37% of residents according to the 2000 census, is considered to be a foreign language in the Official Language Law; the possibilities to use it in communication with authorities and in public education were significantly reduced after 1991.

-Like in many post-socialist countries, restitution of real estate has taken place in Latvia.
+Like in many post-Communist countries, restitution of real estate has taken place in Latvia.
 Therefore, a considerable part of former tenants of public housing found themselves in private housing, with higher rent.
 Rent control for such dwellings was, after multiple extensions, phased out in 2007.

 Since 2003, conflicts concerning freedom of assembly are often: on various occasions, gatherings of LGBT and counter-meetings, Remembrance Day of the Latvian Legionnaires and counter-meetings, meetings of the Headquarters for the Protection of Russian Schools were banned or limited.

 Limitations to eligibility and their enforcement were in the focus of several ECtHR judgments in cases against Latvia (Ādamsons v.
 Latvia, Ždanoka v.
 Latvia, Podkolzina v.
 Latvia) and UN Human Rights Committee views in case Ignatāne v.
 Latvia.